Basics

 The interplay between basic and applied research

-The discourse on basic and applied research often sets them apart, emphasizing their distinct objectives and methodologies.
-However, it's crucial to recognize that these research types aren't isolated from each other.
+The discourse on basic and applied research often emphasizes differences in their distinct objectives and methodologies.
+However, these research types aren't isolated from each other.
 They coexist in a symbiotic relationship, where the findings from basic research often provide the foundational knowledge for applied research, and the results of applied research can inspire further basic investigations.

 The transition of knowledge